Nicky Souren: MVV

 On 25 August 2021, Souren signed a one-year contract with an option for an additional year with MVV, making the move alongside teammate Mart Remans.
 He made his debut for the club two days later, starting in a 5–0 away loss to Volendam.
 He impressed during his first season with MVV and grew into an key player in midfield, extending his contract with the club by another season on 29 April 2022.

 Souren scored his first goal for MVV on 29 August 2022 in a 2–2 away draw against Heracles Almelo.

+Cambuur

+On 28 May 2024, Cambuur announced an agreement for the signing of Souren on a three-year deal, to be effective as of 1 July 2024.
+In a subsequent interview he described the move as "very special", recalling that his late grandfather had urged him to play under head coach Henk de Jong.

+Souren was appointed club captain ahead of the 2024–25 campaign following the departure of Daniël van Kaam.
+He made his competitive debut on the opening match‑day, 9 August 2024, starting in a 1–0 away win over former side MVV but leaving shortly before half‑time with an injury.
+In September he relinquished the armband to Mark Diemers, explaining that he wished to focus on regaining form and that Diemers was assisting him in that process.

 International career

 Souren made his international debut on 13 March 2015 for the Netherlands under-16 team, starting in a 4–0 friendly win over Republic of Ireland.
 He gained three caps at under-16 level.
 In December 2015, he was called up for Netherlands under-17 friendlies but was ruled out due to injury.
 He made a total of five appearances for the Netherlands youth national sides.
+He was first called up to the Curaçao national team in May 2024.